Surbeck Laboratory for Advanced Imaging: https://radiology.ucsf.edu/research/centers/surbeck

 Specialty:

-MRI, hyperpolarized MRI techniques, brain tumor, prostate cancer
+MRI, hyperpolarized MRI techniques, brain metabolism, prostate cancer

 Professional Interests:

-Magnetic Resonance Imaging, Magnetic Resonance Spectroscopy, Molecular Imaging, Metabolic Imaging, Diffusion tensor imaging, Oncologic Imaging, Prostate Cancer Imaging, Pediatric Imaging, Radiology.
+Magnetic Resonance Imaging, Magnetic Resonance Spectroscopy, Molecular Imaging, Metabolic Imaging, Diffusion tensor imaging, Oncologic Imaging, Prostate Cancer Imaging, Pediatric Imaging, Brain MRI, Radiology.

 Education and Training: